BillHertzing/Bill.Hertzing.github.io/technical/_posts/2021-04-06-how-i-setup-this-github-pages-blog-site-part-01.md

 I'm happy now with the initial look and feel to my blogging site.
 I'll make a final commit of my outstanding work, then I'll make another commit and add a Release tag.
 For now, the release tags will follow the format `releases/\d+\.\d+\.\d+`.
 I prefer to use a full Git Annotated Tag.
 Details on Git Tagging can be found in [Git Basics - Tagging](https://git-scm.com/book/en/v2/Git-Basics-Tagging.)

-Once you have committed all the changes you want for Release 0.0.1, run this command in the Powershell terminal window (modify the command as appropriate for your site):
+Once you have committed all the changes you want for Release 0.01.0,

-`git tag -a releases/0.01.000 -m " Initial release of Bill's Blog"`
+1. Run `git tag -a releases/0.01.000 -m "Initial release of Bill's Blog"` (modify the command as appropriate for your site)

-Verify the tag is there with the command `git tag` which will list all existing tags.
+1. Run `git tag` which will list all existing tags and verify the tag is there.
+1. Run `git push --tags` to push the release tag to GitHub

 ## Wrapping up